mathuin/TopoMC/README.md

 GetRegion.py has a number of optional arguments not shown above.

 * Tile size can be changed.
     The default tile size is 256x256, but it can be changed.
 The only requirement is that it be a multiple of 16.
 An example would be "--tilesize 64".
+Decreasing the tile size will increase the number of jobs while correspondingly decreasing the size of those jobs which can help with memory issues.
+Increasing the tile size will decrease the number of jobs while correspondingly increasing the size of those jobs which can help with speed issues.
+Only change the tile size if all other changes are not having the desired effect.

 * Horizontal and vertical scaling can be changed.
     The horizontal and vertical scale, both of which default to 6, can be changed independently.
 The minimum horizontal scale is 1 with a practical maximum of 30.
 The minimum vertical scale is more complex, and essentially depends on the elevation change between the highest point in the region and sea level.
 An example scale would be "--scale 1 --vscale 1".
 Should the requested scale exceed valid parameters, the software will adjust the scale after informing the user.